 The registrant/account owner is responsible for the security of the domain.
 You should never give your registrar login information to anyone.
 This includes web designers, hosting providers, friends, cousins, siblings, and even your own parents.

-Our first recommendation in securing your domains would be to add two step authentication to your registrar account.
-Name.com offers two step authentication through a free service called Google Authenticator.
+Our first recommendation in securing your domains would be to add Two-Step Verification to your registrar account.
+Name.com offers Two-Step Verification through a free service called Google Authenticator.
 It helps protect your accounts and your identity by requiring a unique security code—in addition to your username and password—to access your online accounts.
 Some registrars offer this kind of service at a cost, but Name.com gives it for free (because we love you).

-If you are at all concerned about the safety of your domains, then two step authentication should be active on your account.
+If you are at all concerned about the safety of your domains, then Two-Step Verification should be active on your account.

 We recommend using a Gmail account, and not an email tied to your personal domain name.
 A good password will also protect your account.
 For more information on the best possible password, please go here.